Raivizz/CritSounds/README.md

 # CritSounds 1.4
-Welcome to the experimental 1.4 tModLoader Crit Sounds repository!
+Welcome to the 1.4 tModLoader Crit Sounds repository!

-This repository contains a version of Crit Sounds tempered for the upcoming 1.4 tModLoader release.
+This repository contains a version of Crit Sounds tempered for the 1.4 tModLoader-stable branch.

-Currently uses in-game sounds instead of packed-in ones for non-custom crits.

-Custom crits seem to work absolutely fine.

-Enumeration currently not updated for vanilla 1.4.
+# Current features

+- Full support for built-in crit sounds

+- Support for custom crit sounds

+- Linux support (currently requires user intervention)

+- Enumeration removed, mod now depends entirely on DamageClass (custom damage class support to be added once major mods get ported to 1.4)

+- Major code rewrite once again, hopefully makes code more readable and less "wow noob-tier"

-Additional codecs removed.
+- Additional codecs removed.
 As fun as implementing them was, the general consensus even amongst the tModLoader devs seems that it's an absolutely worthless addition.

+# Potential future plans

+- Implementation of BassFX for features like pitch shifting
+	- Mostly for parity with tMod's custom audio implementation having a pitch attribute

+- Automated library installation for Linux
+	- By default, ManagedBass looks for libbass.so in /usr/lib.
+Perhaps there's alternative ways to implement user libraries?
+Needs research.
+	- Before that, proper informing of users is required.
+Arch users can just install libbass from the AUR (confirmed as working from my side), alternative distribs might need specific instructions.